finnp/flickrphotos/Readme.md

 flickr.get(['13402819794', '13715533304', '13659951344'], handle_photos);
 ```

-You may also create a FlickrStream from this:
+You may also create a FlickrStream from it like this:
 ```javascript
 var flickr_stream = flickr.create_stream();
 ```

 ### FlickrStream
 There is also a Transform stream in `objectMode` available which reads photo ids and
 writes the response objects.
+The constructor takes a `FlickrPhotos` object or
+alternatively an `api_key`.
 ```javascript
 var Flickrstream = require('flickrphotos').Flickrstream;
 var flickrstream = new Flickrstream(api_key);